 Property Details Username Enter the username of the connector's SQL Server integration user.
 Password Enter the password for the Username property.
 Connection URL Enter the URL for the JDBC connection, such as

 jdbc:sqlserver://<server>:<port>.
-To include optional properties for the connection, append them following a semicolon, such as
+To include optional properties for the connection, append them after a semicolon, such as

 jdbc:sqlserver://localhost:1433;<options>.
-For example, to connect to only a specific database using Active Directory® integrated security, append
+For example, to connect to a database using Active Directory® integrated security: